Mayor's Fund to End Homelessness

-The City of Long Beach works in collaboration with its non-profit community partners to address the needs of those experiencing homelessness in our area.
-Through our City's model Continuum of Care system, sites such as the Villages at Cabrillo, Mental Health America the Village, and the Multi-Service Center have been able to work together to assist homeless individuals and families to achieve self-sufficiency.
+The City of Long Beach works in collaboration with non-profit and other community partners to address the needs of those experiencing homelessness in our area.
+Through the City's model Continuum of Care system, sites such as the Multi-Service Center and Mental Health America of Los Angeles have been able to work together to assist individuals and families experiencing homelessness to achieve self-sufficiency.
 However, there is still much work to be done.

-The Mayor’s Fund for the Homeless is allocated regularly to programs in Long Beach that address significant service delivery gaps in our Continuum of Care.
-Donations to this fund have supported a variety of critical services, including:
+The Mayor’s Fund to End Homelessness (Mayor’s Fund) provides small grants to organizations in Long Beach that address significant service delivery needs that are not covered by existing funding and are not considered emergency needs.
+Donations to this fund could support a variety of critical needs, including:

 Make a Donation

 Your tax-deductible donation to the Mayor’s Fund to End Homelessness will make a real difference and give individuals and families in our community the support they need to break the cycle of homelessness.Donations can be made by credit card or check, and funds are administered by the Long Beach Community Foundation.

 For more information about the Mayor’s Fund to End Homelessness, please call (562) 570-4176 or email HomelessServices@longbeach.gov

 Apply for Funding

 Funding Application (PDF download)

 The Mayor’s Fund to End Homelessness provides small grants to organizations in Long Beach that address significant service delivery needs that are not covered by existing funding and are not considered emergency needs.
 Eligible organizations are invited to apply for funding on an ongoing basis and applications will be considered as they are received.

 - Must be a 501(c)(3) nonprofit organization or Long Beach-based community group.